-Simple sequence repeat (SSR) marker analysis (Toward marker-assisted selection to introduce Rpp genes)
+Simple sequence repeat (SSR) marker analysis

+(Toward marker-assisted selection to introduce Rpp genes)

 2-1.
-Leaf sampling
+Sampling for DNA extraction (From Leaf or seed)

 Healthy young leaves without yellowing are desirable for DNA extraction.
 In particular, smaller developing leaves contain a larger number of cells per tissue volume.
 Therefore, a larger amount of DNA could be extracted from them.
-In fact, DNA extraction from the tissue of small leaves (one or two leaflets) at the initial growth stages of soybean provides an adequate amount of DNA for analysis using molecular markers such as simple sequence repeat (SSR).
+In fact, DNA extraction from the tissue of small leaves (one or two leaflets) at the initial growth stages of soybean provides an adequate amount of DNA for analysis using molecular markers such as simple sequence repeat (SSR) markers.
 Because many backcrossed plants should be analyzed using SSR markers (Cregan et al., 1999) before flowering, leaf materials from young plants (at the V2 stage) are recommended for DNA extraction.